cornflowerblu/fleet-poc/SETUP.md

 ./deploy-environment.sh
 ```

 This creates an ECS cluster and registers the task definition for development environments.
+Note that you need to create the ECS cluster first before running the deployment script.

 ### 5. Set Up Load Balancer and ECS Service